quicwg/base-drafts/draft-ietf-quic-transport.md

 The PATH_RESPONSE frame MUST be received from the same remote address to which the corresponding PATH_CHALLENGE was sent.
-If a PATH_RESPONSE frame is received from a different remote address than the one to which the PATH_CHALLENGE was sent, address validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.
+If a PATH_RESPONSE frame is received from a different remote address than the one to which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.

 The PATH_RESPONSE frame MUST be received on the same local address from which the corresponding PATH_CHALLENGE was sent.
-If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, address validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.
+If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.

+Thus, the endpoint considers the path to be valid when a PATH_RESPONSE frame is received on the same path with the same payload as the PATH_CHALLENGE frame.

-The endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss, subject to the congestion controller's limits.
+The endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss, but is subject to the following limit to avoid excessive network load: an endpoint SHOULD NOT send more than one PATH_CHALLENGE frame in 200ms.
+This limit is approximately equivalent to the network load due to a new connection, and is based on the initial Handshake Timeout defined in {{QUIC-RECOVERY}}.

 The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.

-The endpoint MAY send more than one PATH_RESPONSE in response to a PATH_CHALLENGE, as allowed by the congestion controller, to ensure that packet loss does not unduly delay or cause failure of the peer's address validation.

-The endpoint SHOULD abandon address validation after sending some number of PATH_CHALLENGE frames or after some time has passed.
+The endpoint SHOULD abandon path validation after sending some number of PATH_CHALLENGE frames or after some time has passed.
 When setting this timer, implementations are cautioned that the new path could have a longer roundtrip time than the original.
-The endpoint may receive packets containing other frames during this period, but a PATH_RESPONSE frame with appropriate data is required for the address validation to succeed.
+The endpoint may receive packets containing other frames during this period, but a PATH_RESPONSE frame with appropriate data is required for the path validation to succeed.

-Address validation using the PATH_CHALLENGE frame MAY be used at any time by either endpoint.
+Path validation using the PATH_CHALLENGE frame MAY be used at any time by either endpoint.
 For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.

+An endpoint MAY bundle PATH_CHALLENGE and PATH_RESPONSE frames with other frames, as appropriate.
+For instance, an endpoint may pad a packet carrying a PATH_CHALLENGE for PMTU discovery, or an endpoint may bundle a PATH_RESPONSE with its own PATH_CHALLENGE.

-### Initiating Connection Migration
+### Initiating Connection Migration {#initiating-migration}

+A client MAY initiate connection migration to a new local address in one of two ways.

-A client with a new address may migrate an active connection by simply sending all packets from the new address.
+The client may immediately migrate the connection by sending all packets from the new local address.
 Receiving acknowledgments for this data serves as proof of the server's reachability from the new address.

-Prior to sending data from a new address, a client MAY check server reachability from the new address using address validation {{migrate-validate}}.
-Failure of address validation simply means that the new address is not usable for this connection and should not be fatal to the connection when alternative addresses are available.
+Alternatively, the client may probe for server reachability from the new local address first using path validation {{migrate-validate}} and migrate the connection to the new address at a later time.
+Failure of path validation simply means that the new local address is not usable for this connection and should not be fatal to the connection when alternative local addresses are available.

-A client migrating to a new address SHOULD use a new connection ID for packets sent from the new address, see {{migration-linkability}} for further discussion.
+A client migrating to a new local address SHOULD use a new connection ID for packets sent from that address, see {{migration-linkability}} for further discussion.

-A client MUST not initiate connection migration during the handshake.
+A client MUST NOT initiate connection migration before the handshake is finished and the client has 1-RTT keys.

-### Responding to a Migrating Client
+### Responding to Connection Migration

-A server that receives a packet from a new client address is likely seeing a connection migration at the client.
+A server may receive a packet from a new client address at any time during the connection after the handshake is complete.
+If the packet is decryptable, the client may be either probing from a new address or migrating immediately, as described in {{initiating-migration}}.

+#### Responding to a Client Probe

+Receiving a PATH_CHALLENGE frame from the client indicates that the client is probing for server reachability on this new path.
+The server sends a PATH_RESPONSE to the new client address as per {{migrate-validate}}, but the server MUST continue using the current client address for sending all other packets.

+PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are "probing" frames, and receiving only these frames from a new client address MUST NOT result in the server sending any other frames to that address.

+#### Responding to an Immediate Migration

+Receiving a packet from a new client address indicates that the client may be immediately migrating if

+* the packet is a "non-probing" packet.
+That is, it contains a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING; and

+* the packet carries a packet number that is the largest seen thus far.

+Upon receiving such a packet, the server MUST abandon any path validation it is performing with other addresses on the expectation that those validations are likely to fail.
+Abandoning path validation primarily means ceasing subsequent transmissions of the PATH_CHALLENGE frame.
+An endpoint MUST ignore any subsequently received PATH_RESPONSE frames from abandoned addresses.

+In response to such a packet, the server MUST start sending subsequent packets to this client address and MUST initiate path validation to verify client ownership of the unvalidated address.

+A server MAY skip validation of a client address that it considers to be already valid.

+Note that the server MAY send data to an unvalidated client address, but it MUST protect against potential attacks as described in {{address-spoofing}} and
+{{on-path-spoofing}}.

+If a non-probing packet is received from a new client address but with a packet number that is not the largest seen thus far, the server must process the packet as usual, but it MUST ignore this client address under the assumption that it is not the client's most recent address.

+After verifying a new client address, the server SHOULD update any address validation tokens ({{address-validation}}) that it has issued to the client if those are no longer valid based on the changed address.

+### Handling Address Spoofing by a Client {#address-spoofing}

-However, it is also possible that the client is spoofing its source address in order to cause the server to send excessive amounts of data to an unwilling host.
+It is possible that the client is spoofing its source address to cause the server to send excessive amounts of data to an unwilling host.
 If the server sends significantly more data than the client, connection migration might be used to amplify the volume of data that an attacker can generate toward a victim.

-Thus, on receiving and decrypting a packet with a known connection ID but from an unvalidated address, the server MUST immediately validate the client's new address to confirm the client's possession of the new address.
+Thus, on receiving and decrypting a packet from an unvalidated address, the server MUST immediately validate the client's new address to confirm the client's possession of the new address.

-Receiving a PATH_CHALLENGE frame from the client ...

-When a server receives a packet containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING from a client address with a packet number that is the largest seen thus far on the connection, the server "commits" to this client address.
-The server MUST send all subsequent packets to this address.
-PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are used for reachability checks, and receiving only these frames from a new address MUST NOT cause the server to commit to that address.

 Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to this address.
 The server MUST NOT send more than 4 * MSS